aws/aws-fpga/hdk/docs/IPI_GUI_Examples.md

 ## CL Example Software

 The runtime software must be complied for the AFI to run on F1.
-Note the EDMA driver must be installed before running on F1.
+Note the [XDMA driver must be installed](../../sdk/linux_kernel_drivers/xdma/xdma_install.md) before running on F1.

 Use the software in cl/examples/cl\_dram\_dma